 Just next door in Macau...
-Five evenings of mesmerizing fireworks and music extravaganzas!!!
+Six evenings of mesmerizing fireworks and music extravaganzas!!!

 Two teams participate each evening, each evening features a different theme and the fireworks display sessions last approximately 10 to 15 minutes.
 The first at 9:00 pm and the second at 9:40 pm.

 So who's competing this year?
-This year will feature ten teams in competition from the Philippines, Korea, Japan, Belgium, France, Portugal, Germany, Austria, Italy and China, of which fireworks companies from Korea, Belgium, France and China will debut in Macau.
+2019 contestants still TBA.
+Last year we enjoyed ten teams in competition from the Philippines, Korea, Japan, Belgium, France, Portugal, Germany, Austria, Italy and China.

-When?: Two nightly Fireworks sessions each day at 9:00 pm and 9:40 pm Each firework show lasts approximately 10-15 minutes
+When?: 2019 TBC, normally two nightly Fireworks sessions each day at 9:00 pm and 9:40 pm Each firework show lasts approximately 10-15 minutes

 Where?: Fireworks will launch from the sea area in front of the Macau Tower.